North Korea’s Kim orders military to ‘thoroughly annihilate’ US, South Korea if provoked

 Experts say small-scale military clashes between North and South Korea could happen this year along their heavily armed border.
 They say North Korea is also expected to test-launch intercontinental ballistic missiles capable of reaching the mainland U.S. and other major new weapons.

 In 2018-19, Kim met Trump in three rounds of talks on North Korea’s expanding nuclear arsenal.
-The diplomacy fell apart after the U.S. rejected Kim’s limited offer to dismantle his main nuclear complex in exchange for extensive reductions in U.S.-led sanctions.
+The diplomacy fell apart after the U.S. rejected Kim’s offer to dismantle his main nuclear complex, a limited step, in exchange for extensive reductions in U.S.-led sanctions.

+Since 2022, North Korea has conducted more than 100 missile tests, prompting the U.S. and South Korea to expand their joint military drills.
+North Korea has also tried to strengthen its relationships with China and Russia, which blocked efforts by the U.S. and its partners in the U.N.
+Security Council to toughen U.N. sanctions on North Korea over its weapons tests.

+KCNA said Kim and Chinese President Xi Jinping exchanged New Year’s Day messages on Monday on bolstering bilateral ties.
+North Korea faces suspicions that it has supplied conventional arms for Russia’s war in Ukraine in return for sophisticated Russian technologies to enhance the North’s military programs.

 Estimates of the size of North Korea’s nuclear arsenal vary, ranging from about 20-30 bombs to more than 100.
 Many foreign experts say North Korea still has some technological hurdles to overcome to produce functioning nuclear-armed ICBMs, though its shorter-range nuclear-capable missiles can reach South Korea and Japan.